aws/serverless-application-model/INTEGRATION_TESTS.md

 |   +-- helpers.py         Miscellaneous helpers
 ```

-`base_test.py` runs setup methods before all tests in a class to upload the `file_resources.py` resources to an S3 bucket and after all tests to empty and delete this bucket.
+`base_test.py` contains `setUpClass` and `tearDownClass` methods to respectively upload and clean the `file_resources.py` resources (upload the files to a new S3 bucket, empty and delete this bucket).

 ### Resources

-File resources used by tests
+File resources used by tests.

 ```
 +-- resources